ARTICLE

 It was probably the only expedition where he admitted to feeling “a bit like a baked potato.”

-Kourounis and his team were unable to verify the story behind the pit, but they definitely confirmed that the singular site exists.
+Kourounis and his team were unable to the story behind the pit, but they definitely confirmed that the singular site exists.

-The Canadian adventurer and former host of TV’s Angry Planet had wanted to visit the Door to Hell for years.
+The Canadian adventurer and former host of TV’s Angry had wanted to visit the Door to Hell for years.

 “Every now and then, I would look at pictures on the internet of the place again, and it just never exited my mind,” Kourounis says.
 “It was there like a splinter in my brain that I couldn’t get rid of.”